 Remittances are a consumer financial service with some of the worst hidden fees.
 “Immigrant workers who most often send remittances, have been historically preyed upon and disadvantaged by financial services.
 They are forced to contend with high fees, unfair exchange rates, and an array of hidden costs just to send their hard-earned money to loved ones who desperately need it,” says Matt Oppenheimer, co-founder and CEO of Remitly.

 A traditional remittance company, like Western Union, will often take a 10 percent fee off of senders.
 “Look to digital transfer services like Remitly or TransferWise who have lower fees, fair exchange rates, and faster send times,” says Oppenheimer.

 You’ve enjoyed yourself abroad and are plotting your return.
 As you head through customs, you get hit with a surprise.
 If you want to leave you better pony up some cash.
 Exit/tourist fees typically are around $25, not a great sum, but when you’ve spent a ton of money already, especially when you’re not expecting it, can be a pain for your pocket.
 When you’re studying up on your destination, look for information about exit fees.

 Paper is so passé

 In the digital era, paper is practically a dinosaur.
-So don’t be surprised if your bank, brokerage and other institutions start to charge you for monthly paper statements.
+So don’t be surprised if your bank, brokerage, and other institutions start to charge you for monthly paper statements.
 Don’t resist technology.
 Signing up for electronic statements is not a big deal.
 That’s also less paper to pile up on your coffee table.
-Now that you’re saving so much, check out what financial experts would do with their extra cash.